 The Rich History of Mountain lake LodgeDiscover the colorful history of our 2,600 acre nature preserve - a playground for families, romantics and adventurers seeking a peaceful escape in the Blue Ridge Mountains of Virginia.
 Our story dates back to 1751, through the filming of the film "Dirty Dancing" to the recent rebirth of the Mountain Lake Lodge.
-In the early 1800's the property was a stop along the public stage coach line providing lodging for passengers and during the Civil War, General George Crook and his Union solders passed through.
+In the early 1800's, the property was a stop along the public stage coach line providing lodging for passengers and during the Civil War, General George Crook and his Union soldiers passed through.
 Vacationers started visiting Mountain Lake in the mid 1800's and many of the original cabins are here today.
 This a special place immersed in the history of Pembroke, VA and the spirit of the mountains.

 - In 1751, Christopher Gist of the Ohio Land Surveying Company became the first known European to lay eyes upon Mountain Lake.

 - Henley Chapman, an early commonwealth attorney who helped frame the Virginia Constitution in 1829, was the first owner of the lake.

 - The original name for Mountain Lake was Salt Pond.
 Settlers used to "salt" their cattle in the basin of the lake, and the mountain is still known as Salt Pond Mountain.

 - The original Lodge dates back to 1851; by 1857 Salt Pond was operated as a pleasure resort by the new owner, General Herman Haupt of Pennsylvania, who renamed it Mountain Lake.